-We fondly think of Science Olympiad as the Nerd Olympics.
 Like the modern Olympic games, Science Olympiad encompasses many individual events that make up the whole competition.
 Under the umbrella of STEM, teams function much like a track or soccer team, requiring preparation, commitment, coaching and practice throughout the year.
 The interscholastic competitions provide a balance between events, requiring knowledge of science facts, concepts, processes, skills, and application.

 There are 23 national events and 5 state-designated events from various scientific disciplines students prepare for during the year.
 Topics include biology, earth science, chemistry, physics, physical science, astronomy, anthropology, engineering, medicine, computers, and technology.

 We further categorize events into study, lab, and build events: